kubernetes/website/docs/getting-started-guides/logging-sdl.md

 Note the first container counted to 108 and then it was terminated.
 When the next container image restarted the counting process resumed from 0.
 Similarly if we deleted the pod and restarted it we would capture the logs for all instances of the containers in the pod whenever the pod was running.

- Logs ingested into Google Cloud Logging may be exported to various other destinations including [Google Cloud Storage](https://cloud.google.com/storage/) buckets and [BigQuery](https://cloud.google.com/bigquery/).
+ Logs ingested into Stackdriver Logging may be exported to various other destinations including [Google Cloud Storage](https://cloud.google.com/storage/) buckets and [BigQuery](https://cloud.google.com/bigquery/).
 Use the Exports tab in the Cloud Logging console to specify where logs should be streamed to.
 You can also follow this link to the
  [settings tab](https://pantheon.corp.google.com/project/_/logs/settings).

  We could query the ingested logs from BigQuery using the SQL query which reports the counter log lines showing the newest lines first: